 Mission and Approach

-The program engages faculty and students in the richness and diversity of the Southwestern United States and Northern Mexico and gives focus to intercultural studies through examining the region's people, institutions, history, and physical and cultural ecology.
+The program engages faculty and students in the richness and diversity of Texas, the Southwestern United States and Northern Mexico and gives focus to intercultural studies through examining the region's peoples, institutions, histories, and physical and cultural ecologies.

 An Intercultural, Interdisciplinary Approach